Olly Alexander: Acting career

 Alexander starred in CBBC's Summerhill in 2008.
 The show was about the radical Summerhill School in Leiston in Suffolk, and was subsequently nominated for three children's BAFTA awards.
 His first film Bright Star was nominated for an Academy Award in the United States for Best Achievement in Costume Design.
 He also acted in the 2009 films Tormented starring Alex Pettyfer and Enter the Void.
 In 2010, Alexander played Evan in the Bush Theatre production of The Aliens.
 Alexander contributed to the script and music for the independent film The Dish & the Spoon, released in early 2011.
 In 2012, he appeared in the theatre production of Mercury Fur, taking the part of Naz at The Old Red Lion, Islington.

 From March to June 2013 Alexander starred as Peter Pan in the West End play Peter and Alice acting alongside Ben Whishaw and Judi Dench.
 Alexander also had a supporting role in the final series of Skins, playing Cassie Ainsworth's stalker in the two-part episode "Skins Pure", which aired in July 2013.
 Also in 2013, Google Analytics released an internal corporate video which featured Alexander as a demanding shopper under the sub-heading "That is what happens when you save on usability".

 Alexander also appeared in The Riot Club, the film adaptation of Laura Wade's stage play Posh alongside British actors Sam Claflin, Max Irons and Douglas Booth.
 He briefly portrayed the vampire Fenton in the British-American horror series Penny Dreadful in 2014.
 In the independent film Funny Bunny, which first premiered at SXSW 2015, Alexander played Titty, a troubled teenager.
 The film was directed and written by Alison Bagnall, who directed The Dish & the Spoon, while Alexander was a co-writer together with the other two leads.
 The film was shown at art houses during the summer and was theatrically released on 13 November 2015.

 In January 2021 Alexander appeared in a leading role in the Channel 4 and HBO Max drama It's a Sin, which depicted gay life in the 1980s and early 1990s, and the onset of HIV/AIDS.
-The show and Alexander's performance earned critical acclaim, with some critics expressing their desire for Alexander to win a BAFTA for his performance.
+The show and Alexander's performance earned critical acclaim.
 In 2024, Alexander made a cameo appearance as himself in the BBC soap opera, EastEnders, in an episode that aired on 2 May.

-From September 2025 to January 2026, Alexander will star as Algernon Moncrieff in the National Theatre production of Oscar Wilde's The Importance of Being Earnest, directed by Max Webster at the Noël Coward Theatre in London's West End.
-The production also stars Nathan Stewart-Jarrett, Shobna Gulati, Hugh Dennis and Stephen Fry.
+From September 2025 to January 2026, Alexander starred as Algernon Moncrieff in the National Theatre production of Oscar Wilde's The Importance of Being Earnest, directed by Max Webster at the Noël Coward Theatre in London's West End.
+The production also starred Nathan Stewart-Jarrett, Shobna Gulati, Hugh Dennis and Stephen Fry.